29THIR7YS3VEN/general-flask-cheatsheet/README.md

-# General Cheatsheet for Flask in VSCode on Windows (for those of us who can NOT deal with git to save our lives).
-No prior flask experience required.
+# General Cheatsheet for Flask in VSCode on Windows

 ## Assumptions
 I'm going to assume the following things.
 If you don't, this probably won't be really useful for you